0

 In healthy, estrogen-supported vaginal tissue, pH is naturally acidic, typically around 3.5 to 4.5.
 This acidity is not accidental.
 It is maintained largely by lactobacilli, beneficial bacteria that convert glycogen in the vaginal lining into lactic acid.

-This acidic environment serves several critical functions:
+This acidic environment serves several important functions:

 • It supports the vaginal microbiome